canonical/checkbox/checkbox-ng/docs/appdev/index.rst

 Personas and stories
 --------------------

-* I'm a CheckBox, CheckBox derivative or third party developer:
+* I'm a Checkbox, Checkbox derivative or third party developer:

     * What use cases should require a new application?
-    * How should I be using PlainBox APIs?
+    * How should I be using Plainbox APIs?
-    * Which parts of PlainBox APIs are stable?
+    * Which parts of Plainbox APIs are stable?
-    * How can I have *special sauce* with using PlainBox at the core?
+    * How can I have *special sauce* with using Plainbox at the core?
-    * What is covered by CheckBox
+    * What is covered by Checkbox

-* I'm a CheckBox developer.
+* I'm a Checkbox developer.

-    * I'm adding a new feature, should that feature go to CheckBox or PlainBox?
+    * I'm adding a new feature, should that feature go to Checkbox or Plainbox?
-    * I'm writing a new job, should that job go to CheckBox or JobBox?
+    * I'm writing a new job, should that job go to Checkbox or JobBox?

 * I'm a developer working on test system different from but not unlike plainbox (this is in the same chapter but should heavily link to derivative systems